Ttesori/100-days/README.md

 # 100 Days of Code Log

+## 5/29/2021

+- Started working on the front end of the holidays app in React...was able to complete main functionality and basic mobile styling.
+YAY!

 ## 5/28/2021

 - Completed a 5kyu kata on validating parentheses -- as typical with these, was more complex than I originally thought.